The pandemic is still limiting my ability to perform in person, but I’ve been busy with teaching and other musical

-Please visit our WEBSITE STORE to purchase this single along many other recordings, books, song downloads and sheet music.
+Please visit our WEBSITE STORE to purchase these two singles along with many other recordings, books, song downloads and sheet music.

 Cindy Kallet is a songwriter, singer and guitarist who has taught and performed extensively throughout North America in coffeehouses, concert halls, house concerts and music camps.
 She has also appeared on A Prairie Home Companion and WFMT‘s Folkstage.